department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions.md

 <div class="feature">

-### Who can be honored with a Veterans headstone, grave marker, or niche cover?
+### Who can be honored with a Veterans headstone, grave marker, or medallion?

 Any Veteran who was not dishonorably discharged and meets any of the requirements below may be eligible for a headstone, grave marker, or niche cover.

 **At least one of these must be true.
 The Veteran:**

-- Died on or after November 1, 1990, **or**
+- Died on or after November 1, 1990, and their grave is currently marked with a privately purchased headstone, **or**
-- Was buried in an unmarked grave and served before September 7, 1980, **or**
+- Was buried in an unmarked grave, anywhere in the world, and served before September 7, 1980, **or**
-- Was buried in an unmarked grave and served for 24 months or longer, or died while on active duty (including training) after September 7, 1980
+- Was buried in an unmarked grave, anywhere in the world, and served for 24 months or longer, or died while on active duty (including training) after September 7, 1980

 **Note:** An eligible spouse or other family member buried in a national cemetery, state or tribal Veterans cemetery, military post cemetery, or military base cemetery may also be able to get these memorial items.
 Spouses and family members buried in a private cemetery aren't eligible.